shiba517/ed_so-MSP3/README.md

 2. In the terminal, type in ‘git clone’ ; do not press enter or anything else
 3. Now login to your GitHub account and open up the repository you would like to copy
 4. Click on the ‘Code’ button again and copy the text given under the subheading ‘HTTPS’.
 A button next to this text gives you an easier way of copying the text
 5. Back to your IDE terminal, after the ‘git clone’, press the spacebar button and paste in the link you copied from the repository.
-Your entry in the terminal should look something like this: ‘gti clone https://github.com/shiba517/MSP2-The-Memory-Game.git’.
+Your entry in the terminal should look something like this: ‘gti clone https://github.com/shiba517/ed_so-MSP3.git’.
 Then press enter
 6. Your terminal will let you know the repository has been cloned and saved to your preferred destination and will be evident when viewing files and folders from your preferred destination

+### Setting project up with MongoDB
+1. Log into your MongoDB account and open up your prefered cluster
+2. From your prefered cluster page, click on the 'COLLECTIONS' button
+3. A new databse will need to be built.
+Click on 'Create Databse', fill out the fields and click 'Create'
+    * To create more collections, click on the 'CREATE COLLECTION' button
+    * clicking on the name of any of the collections you made, you can add keys and value pairs by clicking on the 'INSERT DOCUMENT' button

+### Deploying to Heroku
+1. Int your chosen IDE, create an env.py file
+    * type in the following (minus the * sign):
+        * Import os
+        * os.environ.setdefault("IP", "0.0.0.0")
+        * os.environ.setdefault("PORT", "5000")
+        * os.environ.setdefault("SECRET_KEY", "(enter in a password")
+        * os.environ.setdefault("MONGO_URI", "")
+        * os.environ.setdefault("MONGO_DBNAME", "(name of your collection)")
+    * Create a .gitignore file and type in (without the quotation marks) "env.py"
+1. In the terminal, type in (without the quotation marks) "pip3 freeze --local > requirements.txt"
+2. In the termianl, now type in "echo web: python app.py > Procfile"
+    * New files will appear under the name of 'requirements.txt' and 'Procfile'
+    * In the 'Procfile', if you notice a blank line at the end (usually line 2), delete it
+3. Noe login into your Heroku and create a new app
+    1. Under the 'Deploy' tab, connect to Github by clicking on Github and connect it to you repository
+    2. Now go to the 'Setting' tab and lcik on 'Reveal Convig Vars'
+    3. Enter details of your env.py file here
+    4. Back on your terminal, push all changes made
+    5. In teh 'settings' tab of your heroku account, click on 'Enable Automatic Deploys'; It should now be read as 'Disable Automatic Deploys'
+    6. Now clik on 'Deploy Branch'.
+Heroku will now connect with Github to create your app
+    7. When that is complete, you can view your new app by clicking on the bewly appeared button, 'View'
+4. Everytime you want your code to be on the app, you can finalise that by pushing all changes via your terminal in your Github IDE
+5. When you log back in to your Heroku account and open up the file of your project, a button in corner named 'Open app' will open your app

 ## CREDITS
 ### Content